cwellsx/Villebeauson/VillebeausonMake/README.md

 - a separate paragraph for each line of text (optionally multiple sentences per line/paragraph)
 - empty lines ignored

+These lines of text may include inline HTML tags (there's currently one anchor/hyperlink, in the [evenements.txt](Pages/evenements.txt) / [events.txt](events.txt) page).

 ## template.html

 The [template.html](template.html) defines the overall format of every HTML page.